columbia/PrivateKube/examples/pipeline/README.md

 ### Caching

 Kubeflow offers a cache thanks to ML Metadata.
 It is extremely useful to speed up similar components and to debug pipelines.
 However, this cache can interfere with PrivateKube's privacy claims: if the component and the inputs are identical, Kubeflow can reuse the same private data blocks without running the allocation component again, thus overspending privacy budget.
-To avoid this, we [deactivate caching](https://www.kubeflow.org/docs/components/pipelines/caching/#managing-caching-staleness) for privacy claims.
+To avoid this, we currently [deactivate caching](https://www.kubeflow.org/docs/components/pipelines/caching/#managing-caching-staleness) for privacy claims.